Philosophy (PHIL)

 PHIL 3503 The Ethics of Intimacy (3 credits)

-The study of ethics explores the relationship between self and others.
-Critically explores the relationship between individuals and communities as they construct notions of intimacy on both the local and global level.
+Engages in critical exploration of the relationship between individuals and communities and the construction of notions of intimacy on both the local and global level.
 Specifically investigates the assemblages of intimacy as it intersects with various social positionalities: race, ethnicity, nationality, disability, migration, religion and sexuality.

 Level of Study: Undergraduate